andresebr/kumodd/README.md

 ```

 Meta-data names are translated to CSV column titles, as shown below in
 config/config.yml.
-If a title is not defined there, the meta-data name itself is used
+If a title is not defined there, the meta-data name is used
 as the title.

 ``` yaml